athoune/Presentations/03_fastcgi/index.md

 You loose it.
 It's Apache specific.

-Each webserver handle it differently.
+Each webserver handles it differently.
 Even with `lua`.

 Most of time, someone clever gives you the config file, Nginx is no more exotic.